 An 8-year-old-boy was attacked by a mountain lion in Colorado.
-The animal is still on the loose

 (CNN)An 8-year-old boy was seriously injured in a mountain lion attack in a Colorado backyard, wildlife officials said Thursday

-The boy was attacked Wednesday night in Bailey, located southwest of Denver, as he and his brother played in the yard, the Colorado Parks & Wildlife said in a news release.
+The boy and his brother were playing outside on the trampoline Wednesday evening in Bailey, southwest of Denver, when the 8-year-old heard a friend calling him from the neighbor's house, the Colorado Parks & Wildlife said in a news release.

-Wildlife officers set a trap for the mountain lion and deployed a team of dogs to try to locate the animal.
-The dogs searched the area for about two hours but couldn't pick up the lion's scent to track it, wildlife officials said.

-"Wildlife officers will be making every effort to locate the mountain lion from this attack on Thursday to ensure the safety of the public," the release said.

-Wildlife officials said the brothers were playing outside on the trampoline when the 8-year-old heard a friend calling him from the neighbor's house.
-The lion attacked the child and bit him on his head as he ran to visit the friend, officials said.
+The lion attacked the child, biting him on his head as he ran to visit the friend, officials said.

 The boy's brother ran inside and told his father something sounded off.

 "The father rushed outside and found the mountain lion on top of his son.
-The mountain lion let go of the child as the father approached and took off running," the news release said.
+The mountain lion let go of the child as the father approached and took off running," officials said.

 The child was taken to the hospital, officials said.